 To demonstrate how environmental hostility restrains the presence of populism in a party system we have selected the case of Austria.
-Whereas in the Latin America and Southeast Asia populists have won large majorities, the success of populists in Europe, where parties and party systems are more institutionalized, is far more limited.
+Whereas in Latin America populists have won large majorities, the success of populists in Europe, where parties and party systems are more institutionalized, is far more limited.
 In the case of Austria we focus on the FP\"{O} which is commonly referred to as a radical right party.
 Although many refer to the FP\"{O} as a populist party, it falls at the midpoint in the index of populism created by \citet{hawkins2015mapping}.
 This means that while the FP\"{O} certainly employs populist rhetoric, it is not heavily reliant on the idea of the people against a corrupt elite as its mobilizing message.

 \par

 The FP\"{O} was founded in 1956 by former members of the Nazi party but was only a very minor party for most of its early life.
-The fortunes of the FP\"{O} changed, however, during the 1980s following a weakening in the strength of parties (as can be seen in Figure \ref{austriapsi} and a change in leadership.
+The fortunes of the FP\"{O} changed, however, during the 1980s following a weakening in the strength of parties (as can be seen in Figure \ref{austriaPSI} and a change in leadership.
 In 1986 J\"{o}rg Haider became chairman of the FP\"{O} and quickly changed course.
 In an attempt to broaden the appeal of the FP\"{O}, J\"{o}rg Haider abandoned the previous agenda and retooled the party with a populist-nationalist blend which included a move to the right and strong anti-immigrant sentiment.

 \begin{figure}[H]%